Hashan-Samarakkody/FOODIES/README.md

 ## Prerequisites
 Before running the FOODIES application, ensure your environment meets the following requirements:
-- Android Studio installed (version X or higher)
+- Android Studio installed
-- Android SDK (version X or higher)
+- Android SDK
-- Java Development Kit (JDK) (version X or higher)
+- Java Development Kit (JDK)

 ## Installation
 To set up the FOODIES application on your local machine: